ibexa/documentation-developer/docs/search/extensibility/solr_document_field_mappers.md

 Documents are indexed per translation, as content blocks.
 A block is a nested document structure.
-When used in [[= product_name =]], a parent document represents content, and Locations are indexed as child documents of the Content item.
+When used in [[= product_name =]], a parent document represents content, and Locations are indexed as child documents of the content item.
 To avoid duplication, full-text data is indexed on the Content document only.
 Knowing this, you can index additional data by the following: